Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Introduction

 The specific problem of designing new interactions to be used in beyond--mean--field calculations can be viewed as a part of a more general issue: the formulation of an interaction that provides a renormalizable theory order by order in the perturbative many--body problem.
-Renormalizability means that the theory is independent of the arbitrary regularization procedure.
+Renormalizability means that the theory is independent of the details of high--energy physics and, in particular, the arbitrary regularization procedure.
 High--energy physics eliminated from loops by the regulator is accounted for in the coefficients of the interactions, which are then cutoff dependent in such a way as to ensure that observables are not.
 Renormalizability is guaranteed once all interactions allowed by the symmetries of the underlying dynamics are included.
 The framework to accomplish this is that of effective field theories (EFTs), which has been successfully applied to the physics of light nuclei over the last two decades \cite{EFT1,EFT2}.

 Ensuring renormalizability is, in turn, a step towards an even more general objective, that of searching for the correct power counting which indicates the proper hierarchy of allowed interactions.
 A consistent power counting generates at each order enough interactions so that any remaining regularization dependence can be eliminated with a sufficiently high value for the regulator parameter.
 Thus, imposing renormalizability is a guide for theory construction, the best-known example being the development of the electroweak theory known as the Standard Model.
 A nuclear example is provided by Pionless EFT, where the existence of a three--body force in leading order was discovered by demanding renormalizability of the theory's description of the three-body system \cite{threebozos1,threebozos2,threebozos3}.
+Unfortunately, the renormalization of Chiral EFT, which extends Pionless EFT to momenta comparable to the pion mass, is not fully understood even in few-nucleon systems \cite{pionfulrenorm1,pionfulrenorm2,yang-rev}.